 By Clint Kalan

 Chances are, if you’ve owned a television in the last fifteen years or so, you’ve probably watched, or at least heard of the television show “ER”.
 Not only did the show portray young, good looking doctors, bringing back patients from the brink of death, but it also portrayed those patients as real people, with real stories.
 What “ER” did not show us, however, is how unglamorous trauma care is for a hospital’s finances.
-In 2005, Georgia’s then 15 trauma centers– hospitals that have certain dedicated surgeons, emergency room doctors, and nurses on site or on call for accidents– lost $210 million dollars on unpaid medical care1.
+In 2005, Georgia’s then 15 trauma centers– hospitals that have certain dedicated surgeons, emergency room doctors, and nurses on site or on call for accidents, if you ever have a local emergency contact http://besturgentcarenear.me for help. — lost $210 million dollars on unpaid medical care1.
 Expanding trauma care in urban areas, or bringing trauma centers to the estimated 47% of Georgia2 that lives more than an hour away from level I and II trauma centers, is a money losing prospect for hospitals and one they are most likely not able to do without additional financial support3.
 Even maintaining the current level of trauma care for some north Georgia hospitals.

 Why do we need to expand trauma care?
-Like those patients on ER, the citizens of Georgia who get into horrific accidents all have their own stories to tell.
+Like those patients on ER, the citizens of Texas who get into car accidents all have their own stories to tell but I tell you, contact Texas car wreck attorneys and get compensation if the accident was not your fault, since we all know accidents happen and is good to count with good legal representation when this happen.
 They are our mothers, fathers, daughters, sons, and loved ones.
 Unfortunately, a disturbing percentage of them will not live to keep telling those stories because Georgia’s trauma death rate, per capita, is 20% higher than the national average.4 An estimated 700 Georgians die each year because our state is not up to par on trauma care4.
 If this situation is not remedied, maybe you will one day know one of those men, women, or children.
 Maybe you did know a person who was one of those 700.

 To learn more, check out the Yes 2 Save Lives Campaign.